pmonks/alfresco-bulk-import/CONTRIBUTING.md

 ## Raising an Issue
 * Create your issue [here](https://github.com/pmonks/alfresco-bulk-import/issues/new).
 * New issues contain two templates in the description: bug report and enhancement request.
-Please pick the most appropriate for your issue, and delete the other.
+Please pick the most appropriate for your issue, and **delete the other**.
   * Please also tag the new issue with either "Bug" or "Enhancement".
 * Please use [Markdown formatting](https://help.github.com/categories/writing-on-github/)
 liberally to assist in readability.